Contraception in the Republic of Ireland

 Contraception was illegal in Ireland from 1935 until 1980, when it was legalised with strong restrictions, later loosened.
 The ban reflected Catholic teachings on sexual morality.

 History

+1920s

+Ireland’s approach to birth control was dominated by Catholic moral teaching and legal bans for much of the century, with change coming only slowly through activism and court cases.
+After independence (1922), the new Irish Free State embraced a strict Catholic “moral order”; divorce was outlawed, and contraceptives were forbidden.

+1930s: Legal bans on contraception

 Papal encyclicals

 The encyclical Casti connubii (1930) followed the industrial production and widespread use of condoms that usually prevent fertilisation.
 It specified: